-a.
 Protocol Communities should draft an Adopting Addendum that adapts the Agreement to their needs and specific circumstances.
-The Agreement is an open-source template that requires Protocol Communities to add certain details and make certain decisions before it is adopted.
+The Agreement is an open-source template that requires Protocol Communities to add certain details and make certain decisions before it is adopted – the Agreement Addenda Topics.
 These required items include:

-i.
-Specifying the protocol or other decentralized technology that will be subject to the Agreement.
-This process might require drafting a list of technical assets that are within the Agreement’s scope;

-ii.
-Indicating the specific Protocol Safety Address where Whitehats will deposit assets that they recover;

-iii.
-Deciding whether to use a third-party vendor, like a bug bounty program administrator, to facilitate payment of the Bounty;

-iv.
-Deciding whether anonymous or pseudonymous Whitehats can participate in the program and collect a Bounty without identifying themselves to the Protocol Community.
-This decision will impact the extent to which the Protocol Community can perform diligence on the Whitehat in advance of their participation in the program or collection of the Bounty;
+Which technical assets will fall within the scope for the Program, and to which the Eligible Whitehats are therefore granted access for the purpose of effectuating an Eligible Funds Rescue;

+The designated Asset Recovery Address where the Eligible Whitehats must deposit Returnable Assets;

+Whether, and to what extent, a third-party vendor will administer the Program, including the payment of any Bounty and/or the determination of the Whitehats’ eligibility to receive the bounty;

+Whether, and to what extent, anonymous or pseudonymous Eligible Whitehats can participate in the Program,

-v.
-Deciding whether to perform sanctions diligence or other forms of diligence on Whitehats in advance of their participation in the program or their collection of the Bounty;
+Whether, and to what extent, sanctions or other diligence must be performed on Whitehats to determine their eligibility to receive the Bounty;

-vi.
-Deciding the percentage of Returnable Assets to be paid to Eligible Whitehats as a Bounty, which may involve reviewing the payment amounts associated with a Protocol Community’s existing bug bounty program, if any;
+The percentage of Returnable Assets to be paid to the Eligible Whitehats as a Bounty;

-vii.
-Deciding whether Whitehats will be permitted to deduct the Bounty themselves from the assets that they recover.
-This decision will limit the extent to which the Protocol Community can perform diligence on the Whitehat or assess their compliance with the Agreement before the Whitehat collects the Bounty; and

-viii.
+Whether, and to what extent, the types of Exploits as defined in this Agreement that may constitute an Eligible Funds Rescue have been modified;

+Deciding whether to impose any additional cap(s) described in Section 4.2(a) on the Bounty paid in connection with an Urgent Blackhat Exploit, such as an aggregate cap equivalent to a US Dollar amount and above which payment will not be made to an Eligible Whitehat(s), or a fixed cap applicable to each Eligible Whitehat contributing to an Eligible Funds Rescue Whether and to what extent the aggregate caps on Bounties;

+Whether and to what extent, Eligible Whitehats may deduct the Bounty from the Returnable Assets deposited in the Asset Recovery Address;

+Incorporating other provisions that address the unique needs of the Protocol Community adopting the Agreement; and

 Memorializing the above determinations in Exhibit F to the Agreement (“Adoption Form”).

-b.
-Protocol Communities may consider making additional determinations which, if made, should also be included in both the Adopting Addendum and on the Adoption Form.
-These additional determinations may include:

-i.
-Deciding whether to impose any additional cap(s) on the Bounty paid in connection with an Urgent Blackhat Exploit, such as an aggregate cap equivalent to a US Dollar amount and above which payment will not be made to an Eligible Whitehat(s), or a fixed cap applicable to each Eligible Whitehat contributing to an Eligible Funds Rescue; and

-ii.
-Incorporating other provisions that address the unique needs of the Protocol Community adopting the Agreement.

-c.
 Protocol Communities should consult with legal counsel in relevant jurisdictions about the specific legal risks and benefits of each of the choices described above and any other changes to the Agreement made through the Adopting Addendum because they may expose the Protocol Community or Protocol Community Members to legal or regulatory risk.

-d.
 As described above, Protocol Communities must make certain information about the adoption process publicly accessible.
 Protocol Communities should consider taking other steps to include different stakeholders in the process.

-e.
 Protocol Communities should also consider communicating to potential Whitehats whether there are any limits to the release provisions provided by the Agreement based on the Protocol Community’s specific circumstances.
 For instance, a Protocol Community might take the position that the Agreement does not bind the Protocol’s Users or other Protocol Community Members.
 Under that circumstance, the Protocol Community should consider notifying Whitehats that the release provisions might not protect them from claims brought by persons or entities who are not parties to the Agreement.